Carter's: Headquarters

 In October 2012, the Atlanta Business Chronicle reported that Carter's Inc. was likely to lease in the Phipps Tower in Buckhead for its headquarters.
 In December 2012, Carter's Inc. announced that it was moving its headquarters from Midtown Atlanta.
 The lease of 222730 sqft of space is one of the largest headquarters leases to have occurred to date in the Buckhead area of Atlanta.
 The estimated value of the lease, except for concessions and escalation, was $70 million.
 The lease in Midtown was scheduled to be terminated on December 31, 2013.

 The company consolidated its out of state jobs into the new facility, with 200 additional jobs going to Buckhead.
 Manulife Financial Corp owns both the Proscenium and the Phipps Tower so Carter's terminated its lease early in one building and moved to the other.

 The company now has its headquarters in Suite 1800 at Phipps Tower, in Buckhead, Atlanta.

-Response to Russia's invasion of Ukraine

-Carter's is given a C grade by Yale University's Chief Executive Leadership Institute as a corporation that is "Reducing Current Operations" in Russia.
-Carter's has stopped all shipments of merchandise to Russia.
-2/23/2023- Oshkosh Carter Russia maintains an active Social media presence on Instagram, highlighting new merchandise and sales at their Moscow stores.

-Russia is not listed as an international partner on their website's international page.